- Mac Mail Sierra App Locking Up Iphone

 Close the Notifications preference pane.

-(The Notifications center may need its mail handling alert style reset to work properly after installing High Sierra.)Mac Mail Sierra App Locking Up
+(The Notifications center may need its mail handling alert style reset to work properly after installing High Sierra.)Launch Mail if it isn’t already running.
+Mail notifications should now work correctly.

 Adobe Photoshop and Illustrator Issues